falcosecurity/falco-website/content/docs/source.md

 First, make sure you have a working copy of the Falco source code along with a working copy of Sysdig to compile `libscap` and `libsinsp`.

-You will need to have them in the same directory, this is a requirement to compile Falco.

 **Clone Falco**

 ```bash